-Title: Professor of Philosophy, Psychology, and Psychiatry & Behavioral Neuroscience | Scholar-in-Residence, Weaver Institute of Law and Psychiatry | Director, Medicine, Health, and Society Program | Executive Director, UC LEAF | Affiliated Faculty - Women's, Gender, and Sexuality Studies |
+Title: Professor of Philosophy, Psychology, and Psychiatry & Behavioral Neuroscience | Co-Director and Scholar-in-Residence, Weaver Institute for Law and Psychiatry | Director, Medicine, Health, and Society Program | Executive Director, UC LEAF | Affiliated Faculty - Women's, Gender, and Sexuality Studies |

 Office: 201-A McMicken Hall

 An internationally recognized scholar, Valerie is the author of five books and over 150 essays.
 She studies the nature and structure of interdisciplinary theories in the cognitive sciences and has focused primarily on developing a philosophical framework for understanding conscious phenomena responsive to neuroscientific, psychiatric, and psychological data.
 Currently, she is investigating the neuroscience of violence and its implications for both our understanding of human nature and the criminal justice system.
 She is also trying to figure out whether notions of embodied cognition help or hinder theorizing about consciousness.